 As a freemium business, there was a lot to learn.
 We were now targeting the free user; not a paid user.

 Launching a freemium product was a risk, but one that has paid off.
 I wanted to dig into the how and the why of what actually occurs when a company decides to commit to a freemium model.
-Watch the video or read on to see.
+Watch the video or read on to learn how.

 Have you always had a freemium pricing model?

 In the early days there was no free trial offered.
 It was just a direct sign up to the paid product.
 It seems weird looking back on that now, but that was the mentality at the time.

 Very early on I tried a closed access model called the ConvertKit Academy.
 You would pay for 6 months of the product at $50 a month.
 For that $300 you would also get 6 months of cohort-based coaching.

 A year or two after the closed access model, we switched to a no-credit-card-required trial.
 We had gotten much better at tracking the data, so we mapped it out.
 We knew that if we removed the credit card step we’d remove a lot of friction at the sign-up stage and we expected there to be more revenue at the end.